Neuroglycerin/neukrill-net-tools/README.md

 using to your virtual environment:

 ```
+# to prevent failure, install these two first
+pip install numpy
+pip install six

 pip install -r requirements.txt
 ```

-This may fail unless you explictly install numpy and six first: on the travis deployment the following packages are installed before the rest of the
+On the travis deployment the following packages are installed before the rest of the
-requirments:
+requirements:

 * pip
 * numpy